“Desiderata” for the Third Millennium

 Humanity Development Maturation

 Today, we have created all the tools to predict and manipulate one’s thoughts and way of life.
 Money, media, advances in travel, and, of course, technology have made this planet seem smaller and more accessible.
-These, together with the explosive increase in the world’s population, had completed the quest to stand out and be the envy of othersan obsession for some people.
+These, together with the explosive increase in the world’s population, had completed the circle for any individual’s quest to stand out and be the envy of othersan obsession for some people.

-Despite these, a few people try to manipulate others into how they think or perceive the concept of good and bad.
-Some do it for pure monetary gain, some for raw power, and some do it because it is in their genetic makeup, or so it seems.
+Despite this, a few people try to manipulate others into thinking or perceiving the concept of good and evil in a certain way.
+Some do it for pure monetary gain, some for raw power, and some do it because it is in their ‘genetic makeup’ (inherent), or so it seems.

-Media, money, and technology are prime examples of how these supposedly helpful human-made tools have manipulated people’s perception of reality as well as good and bad.
-More so in advanced countries where crass materialism had permeated daily lives like the spoon and fork.
+Media, money, and technology are prime examples of how these supposedly helpful human-made tools have manipulated people’s perceptions of reality, as well as the distinction between good and evil.
+More so in advanced countries, where crass materialism had permeated daily life, much like the use of a spoon and fork.

-It’s also too sad that some news mediums have abandoned truth – even bits and morsels of it- for ratings and sensationalism — which equates to more money.
+It’s also disheartening that some news media have abandoned the truth, even bits and pieces of it, for the sake of ratings and sensationalism, which equates to more money.
 They had gone so low in favor of makeup and flesh over grey matter.

 But it’s also too easy for science to remind us that if someone achieves power and truly believes he’s among the gods, he goes mad.
 And Fate steps in.